 I pushed myself to get on with day, taking a shower and getting myself ready to lift my spirits in the company of my friends.
 Just as I was about to leave the phone rang; I had a good idea of who it was.
-I have supported an old gentleman for just over a year since his wife died and he often calls for some help or simply for a chat; although over the past several weeks, with more frequency about what I consider to be quite trivial matters; I understand that he may call for a little human contact and gave him my time.
-Disguised with an offer to pick up items at the local supermarket for me, he went on to ask my advice on a something we had discussed before; one that wasn’t going to be solved and was just the way things happen here in France.
+I have supported an old gentleman for just over a year since his wife died and he often called for some help or simply for a chat; although over the past several weeks, with more frequency about what I consider to be quite trivial matters; I understand that he may call for a little human contact and I gave him my time.
+Disguised with an offer to pick up items at the local supermarket for me, he went on to ask my advice on something we had discussed before; one that wasn’t going to be solved and was just the way things happen here in France.
 In brief, he cut the call leaving me feeling that he hadn’t liked what I had said, upsetting me by his abrupt manner and rudeness.
-In went into auto-protection mode, quickly shutting down those thoughts and headed out for lunch.
+I went into auto-protection mode, quickly shutting down those thoughts and I headed out for lunch.

 On returning home later, I thought over the events of the day, coming to the conclusion that I had neglected myself for a while, more specifically during the past several weeks.
-I had two messages left on my phone from him over the following couple of days, I had listened to them did but chose not to reply.
-I decided that there was one clear thing I need to do; take a complete break from his demands on my time and energy and allow myself recover myself.
+I had two messages left on my phone from him over the following couple of days, I had listened to them but chose not to reply.
+I decided that there was one clear thing I need to do; take a complete break from his demands on my time and energy and allow myself to recover.
 I had been in more need than I had imagined.

 Centering my focus back on my own affairs, I remembered that I needed to choose two birthday cards for a couple of good friends, they were having a joint BBQ on the coming Saturday.
-Availably cards in the town are rather disappointing, so I decided that I would make my own.
+Availability of cards in the town are rather disappointing, so I decided that I would make my own.
 I had a set of watercolour paints, brushes and maybe some nice card to work on, I just needed to find them.
 Finding them didn’t prove to be difficult, but the tubes of paint were dry and solid, leaving a handful of small tablets to work with but no paper or card.

 I was lucky enough to source a pad of good quality paper in the town and happily sat down that afternoon and set to work.
 I was so pleased that I had chosen to do that, I haven’t produced any art for over 10 years of more!
 You can imagine the delight I felt when I sat back to look at the first finished illustration; I felt very proud of myself and a little impressed too with what I have acheived.
 Wasting no time, I began the second painting.
 As it took shape, I could see how it was quickly looking better than the first, my technique had improved and the image that was growing on the paper was encouraging and lifted my spirits further.
 By later that evening the second piece was completed; as I looked up at the clock, I was surpried how several hours as simply gone by, I had lost myself in artisic therapy that I’d given to myself.